NotaCS/Functionnectome/README.md

 # Using the scripts directly
 The main program, **functionnectome.py**, runs the computation.
 It requires one argument: the path to a text file (with the ".fcntm" extension) containing the properly formated input parameters.
 The *.fcntm* file can be easily created using the GUI accompanying the package: **functionnectome_GUI.py**

-Additionally, a *makeHDF5prior.py* script is also provided.
-It can be used to generate an HDF5 file with your custom priors.
-(No script for the creation of such custom priors is available yet, but should be in the future)